-The Permian Panthers were the winningest high school football team in Texas history and, while its town is united by football each September through December, it's divided by race, class, and other societal issues.
+The Permian Panthers were the winningest high school football team in Texas history and while the town is united by football each September through December, it’s divided by race, class, and other societal issues.

 Bissinger is an outsider observer of the cultural phenomenon that is Texas football in the Fall for an entire season in 1988, in this unforgettable narrative of one town and one team reaching for a championship.

 The Good House isn’t totally set in Fall, but it has a lot of great Fall elements to boost your seasonal reading — it was also a five-star read for me — great for fans of Elin Hilderbrand novels.

 It takes place in a small Massachusetts town with all of those New England vibes readers love, and the main character is a middle-aged alcoholic in denial, with psychic abilities and a lineage dating back to the Salem witch trials.